White Fang (1991 film): Plot

 White Fang eventually meets his match in a brutal fight against a bulldog, but Jack happens upon the fight and intervenes in the nick of time; freeing White Fang while also swearing to expose Smith for his crimes.
 Having earlier reached his father's claim and begun the work of digging for gold, Jack returns with White Fang to the Larson homestead, seeking to transform White Fang's vicious and territorial nature.

 Jack's attempts to tame White Fang eventually succeed, and the two develop a close bond.
 Alex and Jack mine for gold, striking it rich with the help of White Fang.
-One morning, Jack travels to town to claim proper ownership of the gold when Luke, a henchman of Smith's, notices White Fang.
-Seeking retaliation and planning to steal the gold for himself, Smith and his men attack the Larson homsestead with guns and explosives.
+One morning, Jack travels to town to claim proper ownership of the gold when Luke, one of Smith's colleagues, notices White Fang.
+Seeking retaliation and planning to steal the gold for himself, Smith and his men attack the Larson homestead with guns and set it on fire.
 White Fang attacks Tinker, who accidentally discharges his gun and wounds Luke.
 White Fang eventually subdues Smith until he is ordered by Jack to back down.
-Jack and Alex take Smith and his men prisoner, forcing them at gunpoint to haul gold ore into town.
+Jack and Alex take Smith and his men prisoner, forcing them at gunpoint back into Klondike City, where they are turned over to the authorities.

 Alex and his wife, Belinda, offer to take Jack back to San Francisco, but he lets Jack know that city life is no place for a wolf; he must let White Fang run free in the wild.
 Though White Fang cannot understand why Jack is trying to leave him, Jack's efforts by using a stick (which is White Fang's worst fear when he was under Smith) succeed in scaring the wolfdog off.
 Later, just as he is boarding the ship back to San Francisco, Jack realizes that his rightful place is in the Yukon and decides to stay behind alone and live off the land; Alex congratulates him by saying that it is what Jack's father would have wanted.
 After a short time, White Fang returns to the cabin site and happily reunites with Jack.